Waiau, Canterbury: History

-Waiau is the largest town on State Highway 70, also known as the Inland Kaikoura Route.
+Waiau is the largest town on State Highway 70, also known as the Inland Kaikōura Route.
 From 1919 until 1978, Waiau was the terminus of the Waiau Branch, a branch line railway that ran to the town from a junction with the Main North Line in Waipara.
-There were proposals to extend this line beyond Waiau as part of the Main North Line and some 3 km of formation was made for a route to Kaikoura, but construction ground to a halt and a coastal route via Parnassus and Hundalee was chosen for the Main North Line instead.
+There were proposals to extend this line beyond Waiau as part of the Main North Line and some 3 km of formation was made for a route to Kaikōura, but construction ground to a halt and a coastal route via Parnassus and Hundalee was chosen for the Main North Line instead.

-Waiau had at one stage, three churches.
-A Presbyterian church, an Anglican church and a Catholic Church.
+Waiau had at one stage three churches: a Presbyterian church, an Anglican church and a Catholic church.
 The Catholic Parish of the Good Shepard was opened in 1900 and has seating for 100.

-Waiau was heavily impacted by the 2016 Kaikoura earthquake as the epicentre was 15 kilometres (9 mi) north-east of Culverden making it more like the Waiau earthquake.
+Waiau was heavily impacted by the 2016 Kaikōura earthquake as the epicentre was 15 kilometres (9 mi) north-east of Culverden making it more like the Waiau earthquake.
 Buildings damaged by the earthquake include many homes, the Waiau Lodge Hotel, historic cottage, bowling green, church, netball courts and swimming pool.
-In 2021 the town still bears many scars from the earthquake.
+A historic woolshed at Highfield just north of Waiau, built in 1877, which was significantly damaged in the earthquake has been restored and has retained its Heritage New Zealand Category 1 status.

 Waiau shares its name with several much smaller settlements and farming communities within New Zealand.
 The name is Māori, and means flowing water.